xelaoliver/demos/README.md

-# demos
+# Alex Oliver's Demonstrations and utilities

-Archive of select demos, utilities and projects for Linux
+This repository contains *usefull* programs for Linux.